alisnwu/cifkit/README.md

 ## Motivation

-- I build high-throughput analysis tools using `.cif` files for research.
+- High throughput analysis tools using `.cif` files for research.
 The tools analyze bonding distances, site analysis, and coordination numbers.
 - Each tool requires preprocesing, formatting, copying, moving, and sorting .cif files.
 - To streamline the above tasks, I developed `CifPy` that can be easily imported for the above tasks.

-## Principle

-I believe that the best product is intuitive.
-Therefore, I have limited to the use of two objects only so that this can be easily imported and used without the need to look up the documentation.

 ## Documentation